After having completed INF5620 you

 Here: use a tool to automatically create it in a few minutes (!)

-function carries out simulations and plotting for a
+main function carries out simulations and plotting for a

-series of \( \Delta t \) valuesparampool
+series of \( \Delta t \) valuesparampool functionality

-The compute function main_GUI
+The compute function main_GUI:

 def main_GUI(I=1.0, a=.2, T=4.0,